 Dumaguete is a university town with a huge student population so it’s a good place to meet and get to know young Filipinos.
 The fact that English is one of the two official languages here, makes interacting with locals a lot easier here than in other parts of Southeast Asia.
-Tricycles (a bit like tuk-tuks) are the cheapest way to get around the city and is a bit of adventure in itself.
+Tricycles (a bit like tuk-tuks) are the cheapest way to get around the city.
 However there is more to do in the area surrounding the town with the Casaroro Falls, the tallest in the Visayas, well worth a visit.
 The Twin Lakes are also popular and the approach offers amazing views of nearby Cebu Island on a clear day.

 Check out all our Asia backpacking routes!